TRIQS/dft_tools/doc/advanced.rst

   Delta_mix = 1.0                  # Mixing factor of Delta as input for the AIM
   dc_type = 1                      # DC type: 0 FLL, 1 Held, 2 AMF
-  use_blocks = True                # use bloc structure from LDA input use_matrix = False               # True: Slater parameters, False: Kanamori parameters U+2J, U, U-J
+  use_blocks = True                # use bloc structure from LDA input use_matrix = False               # True: Slater parameters, False: Kanamori parameters U, U-2J, U-3J
   use_spinflip = False             # use the full rotational invariant interaction? prec_mu = 0.0001
   qmc_cycles = 20000